OpenSmallworld/magik-vscode/README.md

 * Name or ID of the process running a Smallworld 4.x session e.g. 'sw_magik_win32.exe'.
 Leave empty for Smallworld 5 development.
     ```json
     "magik-vscode.magikProcessName: ""
     ```

+* Defines the default path to search for gis_aliases and runalias.exe to start a session.
+    ```json
+    "magik-vscode.smallworldHome: ""
+    ```

 ## Known Issues